 To sum it up, with a well-thought-out strategy, your company will be able to build an image you strive for and pave the way to reaching your audience.
-Plus, it will empower your company to be market-orientated, resonate with the customers’ needs, and easily adapt to the changes within the market.
+Plus, it will empower your company to be market-oriented, resonate with your customers’ needs, and easily adapt to the changes within the market.

 - This article defines the term, gives several examples, and uncovers the peculiarities of product positioning for small businesses.

-- This article provides readers with 5 product positioning strategies.
+- This article provides readers with five product positioning strategies.

 - In this article, readers can find several great examples.